Lemurs

 Use the tabs to move between Grand Tsingy, Small Tsingy, River Experiences and Kirindy & Baobab.
 Each tab opens a complete section with circuits, details, highlights and wildlife information.

-Essential extensions for travelers who want Madagascar’s famous dry-forest wildlife and one of the most iconic sunset landscapes in the country.
+Complete your Western Madagascar journey with dry forest wildlife and one of the most iconic sunset landscapes in the country.

 These are the complete, bookable tours — each with a day-by-day itinerary and what's included.
 Every package is private and can be customized around Grand Tsingy, Small Tsingy, Manambolo River, Oliha, Kirindy Forest and Baobab Avenue.